Noureddin Kianouri: Association of Iranian Architects (1945–1955)

-Assassination accusations, escape from prison, exile
+Assassination, accusations, Arrest and escape from Qasr prison

 In February 1949, Kianouri along with other party members were accused of having planned an assassination attempt on Mohammad Reza Pahlavi, the Shah.
 Later it came to light that Kianouri was aware of the assassination but had not reported the attempt to the central committee.
 He was sentenced to ten years (his wife was sentence, in absentia, to death).
-He spent two years in jail and then escaped, seeking exile in Italy where, with the help of the Italian Communist Party, he received a new identity as Dr. Silvio Macetti, professor of architecture.
+He spent two years in jail and then escaped.